Family history

 Moderately increased risk

-See your doctor to undertake a clinical assessment that considers all risk factors.
-This may change your overall risk assessment and may indicate the need for other tests.
-You will be invited to be screened annually from 40 to 49 and then every 2 years until 74.
+You should also see your doctor for a clinical assessment that considers all risk factors.
+This may change your overall risk and indicate the need for other tests.

 average risk2